 We have all heard it before.
 Everything in moderation.
 Sure, you are always going to want to eat the unhealthy option.
 But it is all about willpower and pushing yourself.

 If you have one or two “bad” days of eating rubbish or drinking too much alcohol, make sure you don’t for the rest of the week.
 It is that simple.
 There is no point in beating yourself up or feeling guilty and living in fear of the Scary Scales.

 Compare the two photos below.
 Look at the apple…it even looks more appetising than the big, greasy carton of chips and mayonnaise.
 But you can have those chips every now and then, it does not matter.
 Just make sure it does not become a habit.

 Well the Scary Scales can become Scales.
 There is nothing to worry about.
 We know we have to take care of our health, but we can still go easy on ourselves.

 In fact, if they annoy you that much, do not weigh yourself every week.
 Why not every month ?
 Not only will it seem less daunting, you may find the longer time duration spurs you on.
 It is less stress to get weighed every month, instead of every week.

 If the scales still get on your nerves, do not get weighed at all.
 Judge your weight by the clothes you wear and if they are looser, then you are on to a winner.
 When you notice this happening, schedule a weigh in with your scales.
 You will have a nice surprise, which is a lot better than having a fear !

 Sally Leslie is a personal development blogger and freelance writer for hire.
 She loves to create content that makes people think.
-She works with B2C and B2B businesses and in the personal development sphere.
+She works with B2C/B2B and individuals.
 She has a background in Business Development, Recruitment, Sales, and the Travel industry.
 An avid sports fan, she has an obsession with football.